-After appointment auditors start the initial planning of the audit.
-At this step compliance and ethical matters are evaluated and audit team is formed.
+After the appointment auditors start the initial planning of the audit, at this step compliance and ethical matters are evaluated and an audit team is formed.

 3) Understanding the Client

-This is where auditors obtain an understanding of the client’s business and control environment.
-At this stage, auditors also need to know whether there is any risks that the client’s accounts is exposed to.
+This is where auditors understand the client’s business and control environment.
+At this stage, auditors also need to know whether there are any risks that the client’s accounts are exposed to.

 4) Risk Assessment

-At this stage the risk of material misstatements is assessed that can occur on the client’s financial statements.
+At this stage, the risk of material misstatements can be assessed on the client’s financial statements.
 This step also includes how auditors respond to the assessed risks.

 5) Test of Controls

 At this stage test of control is performed.
-If the client’s internal controls are ineffective the substantive procedures are performed directly.
+The substantive procedures are performed directly if the client’s internal controls are ineffective.

 6) Substantive Audit Procedures